ykotseruba/attention_and_driving/README.md

 ## Practical research

-Papers and their descriptions are split into 6 tables: 5 types of Applications and Factors
+Papers and their descriptions are split into 7 tables: 6 types of Applications and Factors

 ### Applications